JamesBunker/database-search/README.md

 # database-search
 This program searches the UOG building database to find what classes take place in a specified building.
-All 'Data Containting Files' were provided by Stefan Kremer
+All 'Data Containing Files' were provided by Stefan Kremer